 The Riverview School District services three jurisdictions: King County, the City of Carnation, and the City of Duvall.
 The district is 250 square miles and is located in northeast King County serving the Snoqualmie River valley from the King/Snohomish County line south approximately 16 miles, and from the western ridge of the valley to the cascade foothills.
 The district currently serves an enrollment of approximately 3,224 (headcount enrollment) students, with three elementary schools, one middle school, one high school, two alternative high school programs, and two alternative elementary school programs.
-The grade configuration is kindergarten through fifth grade for elementary school, sixth through eighth for middle school, and ninth through twelfth for high school.
+The grade configuration is kindergarten through fifth grade for elementary school.
 Three of the alternative programs are housed at the Riverview Learning Center in Carnation.